webermarcolivier/c-terminal/README.md

-# c-terminal
+# Supporting information

-source code of paper "Impact of C-terminal amino acid composition on protein expression in bacteria"
+Source code for all the analysis in the study ["Impact of C-terminal amino acid composition on protein expression in bacteria"](https://doi.org/10.15252/msb.20199208), doi:10.15252/msb.20199208.